First civil trial over 737 Max crash in Ethiopia begins, as Boeing settles three more lawsuits

 Specter turned on a screen that showed a photo of a smiling Garg as a bride just months before she boarded the deadly Ethiopian Airlines flight, dressed in a sari and holding flower garlands in line with Indian tradition.
 The then-new Boeing Max crashed minutes after taking off from Addis Ababa Bole International Airport.

-Specter called Garg’s death “senseless” and “preventable” and showed jurors a March 10, 2019, picture of a large hole left in the ground after the plane nosedived.
+Specter called Garg’s death “senseless” and “preventable,” and he showed jurors a March 10, 2019, picture of what he described as an “enormous crater” left in the ground after the plane nosedived.

-“It hit the ground with such force, that it made this enormous crater in the ground,” he said.

-Specter said jurors would feel sympathy for the victim’s family and Boeing at times, but that the case was not about sympathy.

 “Money is an entirely inadequate substitute for the life of Shikha Garg," Specter said.